kykrueger/openbis/pybis/src/python/README.md

 sample.container = ''                                  # this will remove the container.

 # A Sample may contain other Samples, in order to act like a container (see above)
+# caveat: containers are NOT compatible with ELN-LIMS
 # The Sample-objects inside that Sample are called «components» or «contained Samples»
 # You may also use the xxx_contained() functions, which are just aliases.
 sample.get_components()